Karhunahas

 Töysänperä Village Committee

-Others of the same type
+Others from the same position